dorsht/RawJpgRemover/README.md

 Since deleting RAW and JPG files manually can be a long process, this program will do the job easily and very fast, just delete one type file of pictures and run the program for the second file type.

-You can use It for personal and studying purposes, however, if You want to copy the code to some project or existing program, please contact me.
+You can use it for free, but if you want to use the code itself or some of it, please contact.

 Please note: I don't have any warranty for your files.